 The Project will connect rural communities to fiber-optic internet access by utilizing the existing CarverLink, the publicly owned broadband fiber optics network that runs adjacent to the Corridor.
-The fiber ring connection runs along the US 212 corridor.
-Details about this installation can be found in the Racial Equity and Barriers to Opportunity Criteria).
+The fiber ring connection runs along the US 212 corridor east of CSAH 51 and approximately 1 mile north of the project corridor west of CSAH 51.
+Details about fiber upgrades included in this project can be found in the Quality of Life section of this application.